josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🦯_algorithmic_delay_and_pacing.md

 - **Retrospective throttling** (2025-09-22) — search and cross-reference visibility reduced *after* survivor testimony, eroding archival urgency [oai_citation:1‡index.md 12.txt](file-service://file-67ZKa9usAoXNfHKTEnzdBo).
 - **Psychological containment** — pacing delays used as compliance theatre, encouraging “patience” as proof of being reasonable [oai_citation:2‡_where_to_go.md 1.txt](file-service://file-UL2r2skTpE2uCkGNXpHw7V).
 - **Future faking** — survivors promised that “next cycle,” “next review,” or “new leadership” will bring resolution, while nothing changes.
 - **False expectations management** — official reviews set 18 months ahead (so urgency dies), or 3 weeks ahead (so the guaranteed non-delivery crushes morale).

 ---

+## 🗣 Discussion

+Algorithmic delay mirrors tactics long recognised in interpersonal and cult dynamics.

+- **Gendered roots** — In heterosexual relationships, women often report unmet expectations as their primary frustration: being clear, then ignored.
+This maps directly onto *future faking* and *false timelines*.
+- **Abuse playbooks** — Pick-up artist forums and later MGTOW / alt-right spaces codified “future faking” as a tactic of control.
+What begins in relationships becomes part of wider political technique.
+- **Cult parallels** — Repeated failed prophecies (Heaven’s Gate’s shifting raptures, recent “rapture date” movements) show how false horizons keep followers trapped.
+Each non-event doesn’t break the loop — it tightens it.
+- **Embodied urgency** — As in music like Muse’s *Time Is Running Out*, pacing itself produces bodily tension.
+Algorithmic delay works the same way: it is felt in the nervous system as urgency denied.

+---